 As time passes, our faces and necks age gradually but perceptibly.
 Sagging cheeks and jowls, "turkey neck," and wrinkles can cause us to look much older than we feel.
 These physical changes occur as a result of heredity, gravity, sun exposure, and nutrition, and affect all of the layers of tissue that affect our appearance.

-Doctor Tower has extensively studied and performed a variety of face lifting maneuvers.
+Our doctors have extensively studied and performed a variety of face lifting maneuvers.
 Over the years, he has developed a strong philosophy of corrective vertical vectors and minimal incision manipulation.
 A natural rejuvenation with an impactful significance is the desired outcome.

 Blepharoplasty (upper eyelid lift) does not elevate a drooping brow or remove wrinkles in the crow's feet area, therefore, a procedure to elevate the brows may be appropriate, instead of, or in addition to upper blepharoplasty to achieve the results you desire.